-The ovaries, located on either side of the uterus in the lower abdomen, have two main functions: to produce estrogen and progesterone, hormones that are responsible for the development of secondary sexual characteristics and regulation of the reproductive cycle; and to develop and release an egg into the fallopian tube once a month during childbearing years.
+Ovarian cancer is the uncontrolled growth of cells within a woman's ovary.
+The ovaries are reproductive glands that are located on either side of the uterus in the lower abdomen.
+They have two main functions: to produce estrogen and progesterone, hormones that are responsible for the development of secondary sexual characteristics and regulation of the reproductive cycle; and to develop and release an egg into the fallopian tube once a month during childbearing years.

 Ovarian tumors can be benign or malignant.
 It is not usually possible to tell whether a tumor is cancerous until the ovary has been biopsied or removed or the cancer has spread to other parts of the body.
 Three types of tumors are seen:

-- Epithelial tumors – about 85% of ovarian tumors begin in the epithelial cells covering the outside of the ovaries
+- Epithelial tumors (majority of ovarian tumors) – begin in the epithelial cells covering the outside of the ovaries

-- Germ cell tumors – occur in the egg-producing cells and are more often seen in younger women
+- Germ cell tumors (less than 2% of all ovarian tumors) – occur in the egg-producing cells and are more often seen in younger women

-- Stromal tumors – derive from connective tissues of the ovary that produce estrogen and progesterone
+- Stromal tumors (about 1% of all ovarian tumors) – derive from connective tissues of the ovary that produce estrogen and progesterone

 While benign tumors do not metastasize, cancerous ovarian tumors will spread if left undiagnosed and untreated – first throughout the ovary, then to the uterus, bladder, rectum, and the lining of the abdomen.
 Eventually, cancerous cells will reach the lymph nodes and spread throughout the body.